abcxyz/abc/RELEASING.md

 ## Release guide for team members

-To build and publish a new version of `abc`, including publishing binaries for all supported OSes and architectures, you just push a new tag containing the version number, as follows.
+To build and publish a new version of `abc`, including publishing binaries for all supported OSes and architectures, you push a new tag containing the version number, as follows.

 - Find the previously released version.
 You can do this by looking at the git tags or by looking at the frontpage of this repo on the right side under the